ehthiede/EMUS/docs/html/_sources/datastructures.txt

        If the neighborlist functionality is used, the third index does not need to span over all of the windows, only nearby ones (this introduces slight systematic bias into the estimator).
-:fdata: Two-dimensional array-like containing the values of an observable.
+:gdata: Two-dimensional array-like containing the values of an observable.
         The data structure is similar to cv_trajs: :samp:`fdata[i][n]` gives the value of the observable evaluated in state i at timepoint n.
 :neighbors: Two-dimensional array-like used for the neighborlist